-Robert J. Ridge is a member of Clark Hill’s Litigation Practice Group, and focuses his practice in the areas of white-collar criminal defense.
+Robert J. Ridge is a member of Clark Hill’s Litigation Practice Group and focuses his practice in the areas of white-collar criminal defense and internal investigations.
 He currently co-chairs the Clark Hill White Collar Criminal Defense and Internal Investigations Practice Group with Martin E. Crandall of the Detroit Office, a group which includes 20 lawyers in 12 cities.

 Bob began his career as a narcotics prosecutor in Miami-Dade County, Florida and later served as a Trial Attorney, Criminal Division, Fraud Section, United States Department of Justice where he prosecuted savings and loan fraud and securities fraud cases.